mrcavalcanti/mosaicoo/docs/sources/dashboards/previews.md

 ### Rendering previews

 The crawler sends a render request to the Image Renderer for each dashboard in the list.
 The renderer is then instructed to open the dashboard in kiosk mode, take a screenshot, and scale it down to a small, 320 x 240px thumbnail.
-The following dashboard in Grafana Play is an example of kiosk mode: https://play.grafana.org/playlists/play/1?kiosk.
+The following dashboard in Mosaicoo Play is an example of kiosk mode: https://play.grafana.org/playlists/play/1?kiosk.

 Multiple render requests are issued concurrently to improve performance.
 The maximum number of concurrent requests can be configured via the `dashboard_previews.crawler.thread_count` config option.
 Use the new [contextPerRenderKey]({{< relref "../image-rendering/#rendering-mode" >}}) clustering mode in Image Renderer to further optimize crawler's resource usage.